 Increase the pH (reduce acidity) of the soil.
 You can take the pH up as high as 7.5 or even 8 by adding lime, preferably in the winter prior to planting out.
 Neutral or slightly alkaline soils deter clubroot and brassicas like a high pH anyway.

-I have heard good reports from people sterilising the soil by drenching the planting area with armillatox at 100:1 dilution, 20 litres per square metre 3 weeks before planting.
+I have heard good reports from people sterilising the soil by drenching the planting area with Armillatox at 100:1 dilution, 20 litres per square metre 3 weeks before planting.
 Jeyes fluid may also be effective.
-However this is not an approved use of the products in Europe.
+However this is not an approved use of the products in the UK and Europe.
+Pretty sure Armillatox has gone from the shelves now – if you find any, grab it!

 There is another problem with soil sterilising in that it destroys the micro-ecology of the soil.
 All those invisible to the eye organisms that work together to help plants take up nutrients and maintain a balance.